CoryMConway/shush/README.md

 It will create a cli like so when you run "shush" in your terminal

 <img width="1918" height="1045" alt="image" src="https://github.com/user-attachments/assets/4841bafb-897e-4a02-82ce-fe39020a4d60" />
+# Bash Scripts
+Bash scripts work right out of the box and require no special changes.
+If you can run it in your terminal, you can run it from shush.

+# Python Scripts
+For python, you might need certain dependencies.
+So you MUST include a shebang to the interpreter that you want your script to run against.

+## Virtualenv
+TODO

 # Next steps
 - support python scripts